 Similarly, the fact that community participation is an important part of the governing principles in Colombia also shows the value of the government's approach.
 This commitment remained years after implementation, with a renewed commitment from the government.
 "A new loan will be approved in FY14 to strengthen SNGs' capacities, which will support the implementation of CVAs in Colombia.
 The Government of Colombia is also allocating funds to continue their implementation."

-Colombian citizens were very supportive of CVAs, as was evident from various evaluations of the programme.
+Colombian communities were very supportive of CVAs, as was evident from various evaluations of the programme.
 A World Bank assessment stated that:

-- “CVAs were shown to have an impact on the percentage of citizens that reported having themselves or their families receive a benefit from the investment project –which can be used as evidence that giving voice to the community can help improve the alignment of public investments with citizens’ needs.
+“CVAs were shown to have an impact on the percentage of communities that reported having themselves or their families receive a benefit from the investment project -which can be used as evidence that giving voice to the community can help improve the alignment of public investments with communities' needs.

-- “The use of CVAs improved the level of citizen engagement with municipal affairs, as 30 percent of all participants remained in contact with their local government authorities after their CVA programme was completed."
+“The use of CVAs improved the level of community engagement with municipal affairs, as 30 percent of all participants remained in contact with their local government authorities after their CVA programme was completed."

 The programme's objectives were clear, although quite broad and difficult to measure.
 When the USD700,000 GPF grant was commissioned in 2008, it was done so "with three explicit goals:

-- “To raise awareness among citizens regarding royalty sources
+“To raise awareness among communities regarding royalty sources

 There is no information on any pilot projects to test the validity of the programme before its 2008 launch.
 However, in 2011 the Wold Bank collaborated in a pilot programme to evaluate the implementation of the CVAs' methodology.
 “Through a Bank-Executed GPF-financed grant, the Bank supported 25 communities in the implementation of 25 audits covering 25 public works representing investments of USD75 million."